Last updated on May 20, 2026

 I like Toluz, Clever Conductor best alongside symmetrical discard effects like Liliana of the Veil and Cunning Lethemancer to break the symmetry.
 It’s also one of the better cycling commanders.
 Altogether, it’s a lovely value engine.
 Make sure you pack in some sacrifice outlets for quick access to your cached cards and to prevent your opponents from exiling Toluz, making the stored cards moot.

-#6.
+#9.
 Captain Howler, Sea Scourge

 Captain Howler, Sea Scourge

-Or you can use multiple discard effects to spread the love around a fleet of tokens, or evasive bodies, kind of like Balmor, Battlemage Captain, except you get to draw cards.
+Or you can use multiple discard effects to spread the love around a fleet of creatures, kind of like Balmor, Battlemage Captain, except you get to draw cards.
 You can even strike political bargains with some instant-speed discard, encouraging your opponents to attack each other and paying them off with extra damage and card draw.
 I imagine every Captain Howler EDH deck looks a little different, with slightly different goals for how they want to leverage it, and that sounds like a fantastic commander.

-#5.
+#8.
 Oskar, Rubbish Reclaimer

 Oskar, Rubbish Reclaimer